-Room during our session "Exploring Feedbacks Between Tectonics and Climate on Lithospheric Evolution"
+Oct 2025 - Chaired the technical session "Exploring Feedbacks Between Tectonics and Climate on Lithospheric Evolution" at GSA Connects 2025 in San Antonio, TX.

 Muller et al. (2024), Tectonics